 The Westminster Abbey Museum is an excellent attraction and one of the most prehistorical parts of the Abbey.

 It is a treasure of coronation and burial sites for the English monarchs.
-The St Edward’s shrine is at the heart of the Abbey Church–surrounded by the tombs and memorials of great men and women who made British History.
+The St Edward’s shrine is at the heart of the Abbey Church–surrounded by the tombs and memorials of eminent men and women who made British History.
 The impressive and famous Abbey in the United Kingdom’s most significant and essential church.
 Westminster Abbey has been the coronation site since William The Conqueror in 1066.
 Queen Elizabeth II had the crown in June 1953 at Abbey.

 Westminster Abbey provides tourists with over 1000 years of beautiful treasures, such as stained glass & textiles, Gothic architecture, and paintings.
 Within the Abbey grounds, tourists can visit the Church of St Margaret, a parish church of the House of Commons in London.
 Visit the Chapter House and Pyx Chamber used initially by Benedictine monks for worship.